GoogleCloudPlatform/terraform-google-cloud-run/examples/cloud_run_vpc_connector/README.md

-# Terraform Cloud Run Module
+# Cloud Run with VPC Connector Example

-This exmaple module handles the basic deployment of containerized applications on Cloud Run, along with domain mapping and IAM policy for the service.
+This example showcases the basic deployment of containerized applications on Cloud Run, along with domain mapping and IAM policy for the service.

 The resources/services/activations/deletions that this module will create/trigger are: